 32. Grandmaster Principle

 Using the 32 principles to continuously improve Jiu-Jitsu.
 Rener and Ryron Gracie wrap the 32 principles up with a story about how their grandfather Helio Gracie constantly adjusted and evolved BJJ to make it work for his frail body.
-Through their Gracie University programs, and the principles above they encourage everyone to do the same!
+Through their Gracie University programs core teachings, and the principles above they encourage everyone to do the same!

 How To Use The Program

-Ok, so Rener and Ryron outlined the principles in a series of instructional and explained each and every one in detail.
+Ok, so Rener and Ryron outlined the principles in a series of instructionals and explained each and every one in detail.
 What now?
 How do you put so much information to practice?

 The entire 32 Principles of Jiu-Jitsu Program started off as part of the brown and black belt curriculum for the Gracie University online classes.
 However, the brothers quickly realized that everyone, particularly beginners could really benefit from the program so they adjusted it to fit all levels of BJJ practitioners.

-Not many principle-based instructional out there can really help you learn Jiu-Jitsu and make an impact on your game.
+Not many principle-based instructionals out there can really help you learn Jiu-Jitsu and make an impact on your game.
 This one can.
-Granted, it has lots and lots of information to go through, but it is basically Brazilian Jiu-jitsu broken down completely in 32 lessons.
+Granted, it has lots and lots of information to go through, but it is basically Brazilian Jiu-Jitsu broken down completely into 32 lessons.
 Learning 32 things is a lot faster than mastering 32.000 techniques.
 Just saying.

 The 32 principles of Jiu-Jitsu is on sale on BJJ Fanatics right now with a 25% discount so check it HERE.